-After the legal documents are signed, you will receive the original documents along withpersonal funding recommendations.
-These are the specific recommendations from your attorney of how all of your assets should be owned.
-If your plan includes a Revocable Trust then your bank accounts will need to be moved into the trust.
-This is as simple as telling your banker or financial advisor how the accounts should be owned, and they will get you the documents from their bank or financial institution.
-We generally handle the transfer of your Arizona Real Estate into your trust.
+Once your legal documents are signed and finalized it is your responsibility to make sure your assets are moved into the trust.
+This process is commonly referred to as “funding your trust”.
+This is as simple as telling your banker or financial advisor how the accounts should be owned, and he or she will get you the documents from the bank or financial institution.
+Dana and Associates generally handles the transfer of your Arizona Real Estate into your trust.

-After you finish changing your banking accounts, your plan is complete and current, and you can have peace of mind, knowing that your loved ones are protected.
+We offer a complimentary Trust Asset Coordination Session, which is a meeting to go over your attorney’s personal funding recommendations for how your assets should be owned and put into the trust.
+After you finish changing your banking accounts and updating beneficiary designations your plan is complete and current, and you can have peace of mind, knowing that your loved ones are protected.